soutaro/nullarihyon/README.md

 With `--only-latest` option, Xcode warnings will be flushed every time you run build.
 Warnings for files which is compiled during last build will be shown.

+Nullarihyon checks timestamp of compiled objects to see if the source code is updated or not.
+Add the new phase after `Compile Sources` phase.

 # Fixing Warnings

 To fix nullability warnings, there are things you can do.